Pierre-Yves Hamel

-Club career
+Career

 Early career

 Born in Brest and having grown up in nearby Lesneven, Hamel played for RC Lesneven and FC Landerneau as a youth player before joining the academy of Rennes.
 While at Landerneau, Hamel was also training at the PEF Ploufragan, a centre which produced future Lorient teammate Sylvain Marveaux.
 He played in the Coupe Gambardella, an under-19 tournament, with Rennes in 2012.
-Hamel made his debut with the reserves in 2013 in the CFA2, the fifth-tier of French football.
+Hamel made his debut with the reserves in 2013 in the Championnat de France Amateur 2, the fifth tier of French football.
 That summer, Hamel took part in an under-21 tournament in Ploufragan, in which Rennes was victorious and Hamel was voted best player.
 He spent the next season with the reserves, captaining the side and scoring 7 goals in 14 games, missing half the season with injury.
 Hamel signed his first professional contract in April 2014.

 Hamel was not involved in the first-team by manager Philippe Montanier and had a loan request denied, instead playing with the reserves, scoring 8 goals in 20 games.
-At the end of the season, his contract was not renewed, and Hamel signed with US Avranches in the third-tier.
+At the end of the season, his contract was not renewed, and Hamel signed with Avranches in the third-tier.
 He appeared from the start on the opening day against Béziers, but did not play for the first-team after August, and left the club in the winter.